tonynnaemeka70-web/PC-monitoring-logs-lab-project/README.md

 Security monitoring workflows used in SOC environments

 Objectives
-ollect and review system activity logs from a monitored environment 2.Identify abnormal or suspicious behavior patterns 3.Simulate real-world security incident detection scenarios 4.Document findings in a structured incident report format
+Collect and review system activity logs from a monitored environment 2.Identify abnormal or suspicious behavior patterns 3.Simulate real-world security incident detection scenarios 4.Document findings in a structured incident report format